 You can also work with a FIXFAST USA representative to determine which preventative and protective measures will work best for your facility.
 Because each building and rooftop is unique, we can walk through your needs to match you and your rooftop workers with solutions that will keep everyone safe.

-Invest in Quality Roof Edge Protection Systems With FIXFAST USA
+Invest in Quality Leading Edge Fall Protection Systems With FIXFAST USA

 When you have workers who need to access and work on rooftops regularly, it is essential you take the right measures to comply with OSHA regulations, especially OSHA 1910.
 You can create an OSHA-compliant safety system by investing in the right equipment, like the ones that FIXFAST USA offers.